im-sanka/magicalytics/README.md

 Options:

-1. FastAPI application
-2. Chainlit application
-3. Voila dashboard
+1. Voila dashboard
+2. or, might think something else later

 ## Team members
 For this project, I am the only one who is working on it! :)
+Feel free to visit my site as well www.sanka.studio